-In this article, we want to make this comparison quan-

-titative.
-Let us denote u(x), $x \in \mathbb{R}^d$, the N-component displacement (or "height") field which parameterizes the position of a manifold of internal dimension d in the Ndimensional embedding space.
-The GVM was applied to the problem by Mézard and Parisi (MP)46, introducing replicated fields $u_a(x)$.
-For long-range disorder, or for short-range disorder and internal dimensions above d = 2, they found a solution with continuous replica symmetry breaking (RSB) with a roughness exponent for the manifold $u(x) \sim x^{\zeta}$ given by the Flory estimate.
+In this paper, we want to make this comparison quantitative.
+Let us denote u(x), $x \in \mathbb{R}^d$, the N-component displacement (or "height") field which parametrizes the position of a manifold of internal dimension d in the N-dimensional embedding space.
+The GVM was applied to the problem by Mézard and Parisi (MP),46 introducing replicated fields $u_a(x)$.
+For long-range disorder, or for short-range disorder and internal dimensions above d=2, they found a solution with continuous replica symmetry breaking (RSB) with a roughness exponent for the manifold $u(x) \sim x^{\zeta}$ given by the Flory estimate.
 (The FRG allows one to go beyond this result and to compute deviations from Flory for $N < \infty$.)
-For short-range disorder, with d < 2, they found a 1-step RSB solution, analogous to the one in infinite range p-spin models^{2,3}.
+For short-range disorder, with d < 2, they found a one-step RSB solution, analogous to the one in infinite range p-spin models.^{2,3}

-In the infinite-N limit, the GVM becomes formally exact and hence can be compared with the FRG.
+In the infinite-N limit, the GVM becomes formally exact and, hence, can be compared with the FRG.
 Two of us^{11,13} obtained a self-consistent equation for the coupling function of the FRG, R(u).
-It was defined from the effective action of the replicated field theory (for a uniform mode u(x) = u, a standard field theory definition, and computed in the large-N limit, performing the usual rescaling $R(u) = N\tilde{B}(u^2/N)$.
-Although the resulting self-consistent equation for B(x) is formally valid only below the Larkin scale, the corresponding FRG equation could be continued "naturally" to scales beyond the Larkin scale (with a cusp present at u = 0), extending the flow all the way to the RG fixed point.
-For $2 \leq d \leq 4$, where the RSB is continuous, this FRG flow recovered^{11,13} the MP result for small overlap, i.e., it yielded only, even though exactly, the (non-trivial) contribution of the most distant states to the correlation function.
-However, quite surprisingly, varying the IR cutoff m in the confining potential well finally allows for the reconstruction of the complete self-energy function obtained in the GVM, without ever referring to ultrametric $\operatorname{matrices}^{11,13}$.
+It was defined from the effective action of the replicated field theory [for a uniform mode u(x)=u], a standard field theory definition, and computed in the large-Nlimit, performing the usual rescaling $R(u) = N\widetilde{B}(u^2/N)$.
+Although the resulting self-consistent equation for $\widetilde{B}(x)$ is formally valid only below the Larkin scale, the corresponding FRG equation could be continued "naturally" to scales beyond the Larkin scale (with a cusp present at u=0), extending the flow all the way to the RG fixed point.
+For $2 \le d$ \leq 4, where the RSB is continuous, this FRG flow recovered^{11,13} the MP result for small overlap, i.e., it yielded only, even though exactly, the (nontrivial) contribution of the most distant states to the correlation function.
+However, quite surprisingly, varying the IR cutoff m in the confining potential well finally allows for the reconstruction of the complete self-energy function obtained in the GVM, without ever referring to ultrametric matrices.^{11,13}